 Most eCommerce business owners commit the mistake of overlooking the power of analyzing.
 We all believe that once we put in the effort, the positive result is an obvious outcome.

 However, it may not be as true.
 Analyzing how your targeting efforts are working on a daily basis is a must.

 Closely monitor if the target audience you’ve segmented is responding in an anticipated manner.
 Collect the valuable data, comparing it with your previous year’s reports, recent reports, and any data obtained from competitors.

-Evaluation is the key to success of the whole process.
+Evaluation is the key to the success of the whole process.
 Don’t get confused with tracking and evaluation.

-Where tracking is just about monitoring and collecting of the data, evaluation deals with coming up with the solutions and acting accordingly.
+Where tracking is just about monitoring and collecting the data, evaluation deals with coming up with the solutions and acting accordingly.

-Knowing how to select the eCommerce target audience and eCommerce target market is essential for a planned and better online growth.
+Knowing how to select the eCommerce target audience and eCommerce target market is essential for planned and better online growth.